kylenyh/knyh.github.io/README.md

 #### Crime Data Collection Survey - Associated with UCL (2<sup>nd</sup>)

 Implemented through **Python**, this project involves designing and implementing a phone snatching survey system to **gather and analyze data** from the survey.
-The project integrates various libraries to efficiently **collect**, **store** and **process** survey responses, aiming to provide insights into crime plots and patterns.
+The project integrates various libraries to efficiently **collect**, **store** and **process survey responses**, aiming to provide insights into **crime patterns**.
 Through a user-friendly interface, participants can submit information anonymously, contributing to a comprehensive database that supports academic research and helps inform public safety strategies.

 #### A* Algorithm - Personal (3<sup>rd</sup>)